Bedrock-OSS/bedrock-wiki/docs/index.md

 Our collection of step-by-step tutorials intended as your first contact with add-ons.

-Learn what add-ons are and how you can set up your own project to get started developing.
+Learn how to set up your own project to get started developing.

 </Card>
 <Card title="Discord" link="/discord" image="assets/images/icons/book.png">